Solving the Hubble tension \`a la Ellis & Stoeger 1987: Introduction

-This work introduces yet another idea which does not seem to have been pursued yet. \cite{bib:Ellis} interpret the cosmological models with parameters introduced in \ref{eq:H} as an idealised fitting function to observations in a universe with a higher degree of complexity.
+This work introduces yet another idea which does not seem to have been pursued yet. \cite{bib:Ellis} interpret the cosmological models with parameters introduced in \eqref{eq:H} as an idealised fitting function to observations in a universe with a higher degree of complexity.
 Consequently, the imperfect fit yields a best-fitting background cosmology with a certain parameter set and perturbing residuals.
 Seen from the observational side, any observed signal consists of the emitted signal, a contribution due to the propagation in the symmetric background cosmology and a part caused by biasing propagation effects of perturbations\footnote{Biases caused by the data acquisition or insufficient knowledge of the emitted signal occur as well and have to be accounted for in addition to the argument made here.}.
 For example, consider the flux observed from a supernova explosion at high redshift which is redshifted while propagating through the background cosmology and (de-)magnified and deflected by biasing gravitational lensing effects.
 The difficulty to keep track of all these effects is detailed in \cite{bib:Clarkson}.
 On top of that, there can also be stray light from neighbouring light sources or dust extinction.
+Data is often sparse and underdetermined, such that identifying the background cosmology from these signals requires a lot of additional model assumptions.